underlay/styx/docs/TABLES.md

 const GraphPrefix = byte('g')
 ```

 The Graph table lists every _graph_ in the database, with keys serialized directly as `Blank` structs re-used from the Value table.
-The values are empty, but may be used to store graph-level metadata in the future.
+The values are empty for now, but may be used to store graph-level metadata in the future.